kencx/source/content/posts/sxhkd-watcher/index.md

 runs a custom command based on the output.

-For example, I would like to show that "node mode" is activated when `Hsuper + n` is pressed and deactivated when `EEnd chain` is outputted.
+For example, I would like to show that "node mode" is activated when `Hsuper + n` is outputted and deactivated when `EEnd chain` is outputted.
+This can be done with a switch-case statement in Bash:

 ```bash
 #!/bin/bash